tusharshahrs/pulumi-home/aws-classic-ts-eks-vpc-sg-default-rules/README.md

-# AWS EKS with vpc via AWSX package in Typescript
+# AWS EKS with vpc via AWSX package in TypeScript

 AWS vpc built with [awsx package](https://www.pulumi.com/registry/packages/awsx/installation-configuration/) and eks with no security groups, therefore, the [default rules](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) for egress and ingress will apply.